-For more details on how to use the JBoss Web Console monitoring, please see http://wiki.jboss.org/wiki/Wiki.jsp?page=JBossMonitoring
+For more details on how to use the JBoss Web Console monitoring, please see the Wiki pages.

 Hot Deployment

 Server mode

 JBossAS as well as the JBossESB-Server are always checking the 'deploy' directory for new files to deploy.
 So we're really talking about hot redeployment.
 So here is what you have to do to make it redeploy an existing deployment for the different components.